 In broader terms, it’s a skill that more and more of us are inevitably going to need as graphic designers in the future.
 And if we get ahead of the curve now, it’s only going to be beneficial later on.

 After all, consider the environment we might find ourselves in five or ten years from now.
 Remember, the design sector in the UK has expanded massively throughout the 2010s, and it’s now the largest in Europe.
 But going forward, all those hundreds of thousands of extra designers represent your competition.
-And if that industry begins to contract for any reason in the 2020s (cough Brexit cough), you need to be in a good position to protect your position against rivals.
+And if that industry begins to contract for any reason in the 2020s (cough Brexit cough), you need to be in an excellent position to protect your position against rivals.

 Plus of course, if you start to enjoy motion design, there’s no reason you can make a sideways move from graphic designer to fully specialised motion designer.